Among others, this HBO star is greening his life in a big way.

 Despite the troubled economy, the business partners were upbeat about the incoming Administration and the promise of public investment in a green infrastructure and jobs.
 Glatzer and Grenier produced, and Grenier appeared in, public service announcements for the Rock the Vote campaign aimed at registering young voters ages 18-23, who turned out in historical numbers (23 million) for this election.
 Young adults are also ushering in positive consumer change.
 In a 2008 survey by Mintel, over half of 18- to- 24 year-olds said they regularly purchase green products, compared with 36% of older Americans (hey, that's still not bad!).

 As we studied the Glatzer/Grenier picks, including the big frosted-glass, Mason-style Solar Jar ($42) that could light your patio forever, and wandered through the loftlike store crammed with other enticing green stuff, we began to feel flush with holiday spirit (well, the high-alcohol California wine helped, too, not to mention the lemonade punch and cranberry vodka sans the cranberry juice: Next morning, we could have used the bionic tongue cleaner and mouthwash).
 So drop by the Wired Store, whether in person (at 15 West 18th St.) or online.
 And stay tuned for more news about G/G's multiplatform green lifestyle venture, including a forthcoming website.

 This article originally appeared in Plenty in November 2008.
-The story was added to MNN.com in July 2009.
+The story was added to MNN.com.